-The Navy Dental Assistant students learn the technical skills and knowledge required to achieve entry-level competencies and perform dental assistant duties at shore-based Medical Treatment Facilities (MTFs) and on or within deployable shipboard and expeditionary platforms.
+The Navy Dental Assistant students learn the technical skills and knowledge required to achieve entry-level competencies and perform Navy assistant duties at fixed and deployable medical facilities.
 Students are trained in the basic dental disciplines for oral anatomy, dental administration, medical and dental emergency treatment, and basic dental procedures.
 Performance-based training is conducted for infection control, general chairside, and radiology procedures in simulated and on-the-job clinical environments.
 Students prepare dental materials and medications, maintain dental equipment, and perform basic oral-hygiene instruction.
 Dental skill demonstrations and practice are provided in laboratory settings.
-Additionally, utilizing Dental Treatment Facilities (DTF), students will perform a clinical rotation through a dental clinic to be active participants in basic chairside dentistry.
+Additionally, students will perform a clinical rotation through a dental clinic to be active participants in basic chairside dentistry.
 Students must demonstrate working knowledge in the following: professional behavior, written and verbal communication, chairside assisting skills, radiology, and general skills including safety, charting, infection control, Central Sterilization Room (CSR) fundamentals, and Team Strategies and Tools to Enhance Performance and Patient Safety (Team STEPPS).

-Graduates from this course receive up to 17 recommended credit hours from the American Council on Education (ACE).
+Graduates from this course receive recommended college credits from the American Council on Education.